Edna Libby Beutenmüller

 Edna Libby Beutenmüller (née Hyatt; December 8, 1872 – July 14, 1934) was an American scientific illustrator notable for producing illustrations in publications including those published by the American Museum of Natural History.
-After coming to NY in 1899, she studied art and began working as a botanical illustrator.
+After coming to New York in 1899, she studied art and began working as a botanical illustrator.

 She was also a collector of specimens and assisted with the scientific study of insect species.

 A resident of Tenafly, New Jersey, she was married to William Beutenmuller.